0mBudsMann/GameSense-Adobe/evaluators' docs/README.md

 For doubles matches, we utilized YOLO dataset for detecting multiple players on the court.
 Please note this is different from dataset we used for single person detection.
 This ensures that both players from each team are accurately tracked and analyzed in real-time, maintaining the same level of precision used in singles matches.

 We have provided a test case for doubles in the output, showcasing the system’s ability to handle multiple players simultaneously.
 This demonstrates the robustness of our player detection and tracking algorithms, even in more complex scenarios like doubles games.
 Our system seamlessly adapts to the increased complexity of movement and interaction between four players.

+# 11) ACCURACY:

+We have attached a [MEGA link](#) containing different test cases and their corresponding outputs.
+Please note that for the **Adobe test case**, we provided two outputs.
+The original test case had low-quality video, which led to net detection failure.
+To address this, we recorded the same video from YouTube in higher quality.
+As you can see in the second output, net detection works flawlessly in the better-quality video.

+This demonstrates the importance of video quality in the accuracy of our system, but also shows how our model performs robustly under optimal conditions.